-During the kick-off event, teams will be able to get some first insight on the Netherlands’ work on Food & Nutrition Security in Africa.
+During the kick-off event, teams will be able to get some first insight in the Netherlands’ work on Food & Nutrition Security in Africa.
 Teams will get the chance to get to know each other, receive more information about the consultancy assignments and meet the policy officers of the Embassies.

 During the three months period the FNS Excellence Programme is running, there will be a number of activities planned to support you and your team in your efforts to come up with a sustainable solution to the cases of the Embassies.
 Masterclasses will be organized to gain knowledge and experience on FNS.
 Furthermore, there will be coaching sessions in which coaches and the Embassy will assist you and your team in the process of developing ideas into feasible solutions.
 Thereby, a day will be organised to get to know the Ministry of Foreign Affairs and Ministry of Agriculture, Nature and Food Quality.

 During a final event, all teams will pitch their solutions to the cases for the Embassies and Dutch FNS experts.
 The time investment during the three months programme will be on average four hours per week.